MoinSebi/gretl/README.md

 ### Bootstrap

 We recommend bootstrapping a graphs in PanSN-spec.
-Use ```--nodes``` if the bootstrap should only run on a subset of nodes (e.g. gene vs intergenic).
+Use ```--nodes``` if the bootstrap should only run on a subset of nodes.
 You are able to adjust the number of bootstrap, only calculate one "level" or input a meta file as input.
 Examples are shown in the data/example_data/ directory.
 Meta files can be used to use the same "combinations" for multiple graphs.
 This only works of the paths/samples of the graphs are in the same order.
 ```